initd3v/oracle-linux-sync/README.md

 ## Description
 This bash script syncs the *.rpm packages of one or more OracleLinux repositories based on the index URI.
 Optionally it provides the possibility to create the YUM meta information based on the createrepo_c program.
 It can be run in a non-root user context.

-The Project is written in GNU bash, Version 5.
+The Project is written as a GNU bash shell script.

 ## Dependencies
 * mandatory : GNU bash          >= 5